pesterhazy/presumably/posts/boot-react-native.md

 # Running SimpleExampleApp

 Once the Boot task is running, all we need to to is to start the native app in a simulator.
-A React Native app has a small shell of custom native code that ininitializes the JavaScript environment and integrates it in the operating system.
+A React Native app contains a small wrapper of custom native code that ininitializes the JavaScript environment and integrates it in the operating system.

-In earlier versions, building and running the app on iOS used to involve opening *XCode* and clicking the "Run" button.
-Fortunately, the good folks from the React Native team have automated this step.
-In newer versions, you run
+In earlier versions, building and running an app on iOS involved opening *XCode* and clicking the "Run" button.
+Fortunately, the good people of the React Native team have automated this step so that everything can be triggered from the command line.
+Starting with Boot React Native 0.3, you can simply run:

 ```
 cd example/app; react-native run-ios